-11. Whistleblowing:
+13. Whistleblowing:

-- 11.1 We have a Whistleblowing Policy which can be found in the staffroom on the Safeguarding display board.
-Staff are required to familiarise themselves with this document during their induction period and following an update. - 11.2 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.
+- 13.1 We have a Whistleblowing Policy which can be found in the staffroom on the Safeguarding display board and on the shared drive labelled POLICIES.
+Staff are required to familiarise themselves with this document during their induction period and following an update. - All staff must be aware of their duty to raise concerns about the attitude or actions of 13.2 colleagues and report their concerns to the Headteacher or Chair of Governors.